MemphisMeng/Guangzhou-Green-Data-Collection/README.md

 So now I will show you what I figured out and hope somebody to help me improve all the stuff.

 On this branch, what you could see is the most generalized way to extract the information from internet.
-To do this, we had to be as much object-oriented as possible.
+To do this, we had to be as much object-oriented as possible enabling the user to just fill in the blanks in the main program without knowing how it works throughout the black box.
+So we have harbored a lot of endeavor in building this black box.